d3cod3/raspbian-server/README.md

 # Configuration

-We will need to get confortable with edit a lot of text files, maybe some programming too :P, so we begin installing our favorite console text editor, i'm going to use "nano", but there are better options like "vim", choose here whatever suits you:
+We will need to get comfortable with edit a lot of text files, maybe some programming too :P, so we begin installing our favorite console text editor, i'm going to use "nano", but there are better options like "vim", choose here whatever suits you:

 ```bash
 apt-get install nano